WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 #### Selectors

 Also known as _derived state_, returns a computed version of the state.
+They can access both `state` and `context`.

 ```js
 // view.js